LukasandroTechIdiot/Stamina-Tracker/README.md

-# Stamina-Tracker
+# Stamina Tracker
-Tracks my stamina for multiple games. (genshin, hsr, jjkpp, haikyu, wuwa)
+Track stamina or resin for multiple gacha games like Genshin Impact, Honkai: Star Rail, and more.